Come on board!

-Visit Bristol's favourite Tudor ship – the ship that put North America on the map.
+Visit The Matthew of Bristol – the ship that put North America on the map.

 Today, The Matthew is a much-loved part of Bristol’s maritime heritage with a busy schedule of public boat trips, film and festival work, corporate and celebratory events.
 When we’re moored at the quayside, entry is free.
 However, as a registered charity, any donations in the collection box are very much appreciated.